syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 N> 6.
 Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.
 N> 7.
 Different styles of underlines and borders are known limitations in Word to Image conversion in ASP.NET Core, Xamarin, Blazor, WinUI, and .NET MAUI platforms.
 N> 8.
 In ASP.NET Core, Blazor, Xamarin, WinUI and .NET MAUI platforms, to convert Word document to images we recommend you to use Word to image [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-image) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-image) as a reference in your application.
+N> 9.
+DocIO supports Word to image conversion in UWP application using DocIORenderer.

 ## See Also